canmom/vector/VECTOR-ch4.md

 Unfortunate.
 NEMATODE is rather getting used to this.

-There's still enough in the air.
+There's still enough radiation in the air.
 More than enough.
 NEMATODE expels CORAL's head onto the floor, and sets her body about the process of changing.
-She feels her bones crunch, her spin compress... and after a little while, her body more or less resembles that of a normal VECTOR.
+She feels her bones crunch, her spine compress and coallapse on itself... and after a little while, her body more or less resembles that of a normal VECTOR.

 Oh, it's so satisfying.
 To think, she had been denying herself this pleasure.
-To think, she'd been inflicting it as a torture...
+To think, she'd been inflicting it on others, as a *torture*...

 The State could do brilliant things with this.
 It could be just the edge they need... but the State needs her to follow the rules.
 To be better than the rebels.
 So NEMATODE hefts her enemy's head, and walking on just two legs, walks out to make her report...